 How Much Does Fat Transfer to Breast Cost?

-The cost of fat transfer to the breasts with Dr. Kronowitz starts at $3,250, but this may vary significantly once all of the external factors (i.e., anesthesia fees, facility fees, pre-surgical tests, post-surgical dressings) are included.
+The cost of fat transfer to the breasts with Dr. Kronowitz may vary significantly once all of the external factors (i.e., anesthesia fees, and facility fees) are included.
 Fat transfer to the breasts is customized to you, and the total cost of your procedure will be dependent on the amount of fat harvested and transferred, and any other surgeries that are performed in combination with this surgery, such as a breast lift.

 You will be quoted an accurate cost estimate during your consultation with Dr. Kronowitz.